the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01_cryptography/_index.md

 **In this project, you will create a Cryptography puzzle.
 It is completely up to you to create its theme and the final message/prize.
 You can be as creative as you’d like!**

-It must have at least 3 parts to the puzzle.
+There must be at least 3 parts to the puzzle.
 You will be responsible for ensuring the puzzle is solvable, includes sections that require coding, and is readable to the guesser.

 You may choose to do this project individually, or as a pair.
 Partners will receive the same grade as each other.
 If do you choose to work as a pair, just pick 1 Puzzle Outline to complete.